pseri7/ecommerce/README.md

 - Lombok SLF4J for logging
 - Docker to containerize the application.

-I've attached a few screenshots in "Images" folder in this repository for reference
+I've attached a few screenshots in "images" folder in this repository for reference
 ## EntityRelation Diagram

 ER Diagram shows all the models we used and how they are mapped into the database.